ku-sldg/plih/_types/3-Typed-Recursion.md

 ```

 Bingo.
 Now the closure in the environment for the closure knows about
 the closure.
 Now we can call `fact` on 0, 1, and 2.
 But not 3.
-Do
+Bummer Do
 you see why?

 The innermost closure can never have `fact` in its
 environment because it is, in effect, the base case.
 Any number of
 nested closures you choose can always be exceeded by 1.
 Build 10 and
 `fact` will fail for 11, build 100 and it fails for 101 and so forth.
 No matter how deep the nesting, eventually the recurse call to `fact`
 fails.
+We cannot pre-seed a closure's environment to contain copies of itself.

-What can we do to solve this?
-In the immortal words of Dr. Seuss, no
+In the immortal words of Dr. Seuss, "turtles all the way down".
+No
 matter how many turtles we add there is always one at the bottom we
 can try to jump under.
-We cannot write $\Omega$ thus we cannot write
+We cannot write $\Omega$ this way nor can we write
 Y.  We cannot use closure magic.
-The only thing we are left with is
+The only option left is
 adding a new construct to our language with a different execution
 behavior.